UC Davis' Budget Model for Revenue Allocation

 The core of support for the university’s instructional mission has historically come from what the university has called general fund revenue—a combination of state unrestricted funds and tuition support.

 In an environment where state funding is a decreasing and smaller share of the total resources available to support the university and student tuition and other sources are an increasing share, it is important to distinguish between student tuition support and unrestricted state support.
-To accommodate these priorities, in 2012-2014 the campus transitioned to a budget model that is a hybrid of formulaic allocations and incremental decisions.
+To accommodate these priorities, in 2012-2014 the campus transitioned to a budget model that is a hybrid of formulaic allocations and leadership decisions.
 Key budget model principles are:

 - Create incentives to advance campus goals